 - E-Bike with hand breaks and 3 gears.

 - pannier bag

 In France bike helmets are only mandatory for children under 12.
-Only a limited number of helmets are available on board, please bring your own.

 - Embarkation voucher with details on the name of the boat and the precise embarkation point;

 You will be given on site: